Qubits01/nca2nsp/README.md

 It is provided as an .exe file for easy use.
 If you want to use the script directly, you probably know how to.

+## Disclaimer
+This program is heavily untested and in pre-release state.
+So please report any issues.

 ## First Run & Configuration
 * copy hactool to resources dir
 * copy your keys file created by lockpick_rcm (needed by hactool) to resources dir